 Shingles vaccine side effects

-Rarely, following Zostavax® a rash of small blisters develops where the injection was given.
-If this happens, the rash should be covered, and you should avoid contact with newborn babies, anyone with a weakened immune system or who is pregnant, especially if they have never had chickenpox, until it crusts over.
+If you have had the weakened live virus vaccine (Zostavax), a rash of small blisters may develop where the injection was given (but this is rare).
+If this happens, cover the rash until it crusts over and avoid contact with newborn babies and anyone with a weakened immune system or who is pregnant, especially if they have never had chickenpox.
+Please get advice from your GP surgery.

 Allergic reaction to shingles vaccination

-As with all vaccines, there is a very small chance of a severe allergic reaction (anaphylaxis) to a shingles vaccine.
+As with all vaccines, there is a very small chance of a severe allergic reaction (anaphylaxis) to any vaccination.

-Anaphylaxis is very serious and potentially life-threatening, but it can be treated.
-All healthcare staff that deliver vaccinations are trained in this.
+Anaphylaxis is very serious and potentially life-threatening..
+All healthcare staff that deliver vaccinations are trained in dealing with anaphylaxis.
 With prompt treatment, people recover fully from anaphylaxis.

 The risk of having a severe allergic reaction after vaccination has been estimated at around 1 in 900,000 (a little more than one in a million).